AndrewRBader/CU-Fintech_Project-2/README.md

 # Spotify Popularity Predictor

+This model was created to facilitate the process for record companies in deciding which artist/song would make it top 50 on Spotify.

 # Installation Instructions
 To clone and use:
 1) make a local directory for this github repository